+Shares held Effective percentage holding Book value of investment

+2024 202 2024 2023 2024 2023

-Shares held Effe percentag ctive Je holding ok value of vestment 2023 number 2022 number 2023 % 2022 % 2023 R'm 2022 R'm Name of company and nature of business Main Street 198 Proprietary Limited - Cumulative redeemable convertible 800 800 100 100 147 4 145 1 "A" preference shares 800 800 100 100 167,4 165,1 167,4 165,1
+number number % % R'm R'm

+Name of company and nature of business

+Main Street 198 Proprietary Limited - Cumulative redeemable convertible "A" preference shares - 800 - 100 - 167,4

+- 167,4

-The 25% black empowerment shareholding in Irvin & Johnson Holding Company Proprietary Limited ("I&J HoldCo") was held by two investment nominee companies (Note 17).
-AVI had subscribed for preference shares in Main Street 198 Proprietary Limited and I&J Black Staff HoldCo (collectively referred to as "the empowerment consortia"), the investment nominee companies owned by these empowerment investors, to fund the acquisition of the I&J HoldCo shares.
+20% of the black empowerment shareholding in I&J HoldCo was held by Main Street (Note 17).
+The Company had subscribed for preference shares in Main Street, an investment nominee company owned by empowerment investors, to fund the acquisition of the I&J HoldCo shares.
 The net preference share investment represents the original subscription price plus arrear preference dividends, less a capping allowance, if applicable, to limit the recognition of preference dividend income to the equivalent attributable earnings of I&J HoldCo.